 The Internal Revenue Services offers three tax return forms of varying length.
 Though having a retirement plan might mean you have to use one of the longer tax forms – either Form 1040 or 1040A – you'll be glad you did when you see how much you save.
-Whether you can use Form 1040EZ depends on what type of retirement plan you have and what you're doing with it.
+Whether you can use Form 1040EZ (pronounced as 1040 easy) depends on what type of retirement plan you have and what you're doing with it.
+Taking the time to understand the different 1040 options will allow you to determine whether or not you can rely exclusively on 104ez instructions for your next tax return.

 Contributions to traditional IRAs disqualify you from using Form 1040EZ.
 There's no room on the form to deduct your contributions, so you'd be missing out on a big tax break.
 Even if you're trying to make nondeductible contributions, you need to file Form 8606, which is filed with Form 1040 or 1040A, not Form 1040EZ.
 On the other hand, Roth IRA contributions aren't deductible, so they don't appear on your tax return.
 So, the 1040EZ is still an option.